 Insisting on Having the Last Word

-Sometimes spouses can be like that.
-I’ve certainly been there and have done that.
-It’s called, “right-fighting.”
 Sometimes we want so badly to have our spouses realize how “right” we are and how off base they are that we argue something into the ground.
 We just won’t let up.
 We have to make sure our partner knows how wrong he or she is in a situation.
 It’s as if we’re the Energizer Bunny (in the commercial).
 We go on and on and on and on.
 Even if it’s making the situation worse by doing this, there’s a compulsion to keep on going.

-Please Note —God Tells Us in His Word:
+Take Note —God Tells Us in His Word:

 • If anyone considers himself religious and yet does not keep a tight rein on his tongue, he deceives himself and his religion is worthless.
 (James 1:26)